Skip Ribbon Commands

 Overview

-Metro Vancouver is reviewing dog management at Pacific Spirit Regional Park to ensure a safe and enjoyable experience for all visitors while protecting the park’s natural resources.
+Metro Vancouver is currently reviewing approaches to dog management at Pacific Spirit Regional Park to ensure a safe and enjoyable experience for everyone, while protecting the park’s natural resources and ecosystems for future generations.
+The review focuses on reducing conflicts, protecting sensitive habitats, and enhancing the overall park experience for everyone.

-The dog management program update is evidence-driven, considering both data and public input.
+The program review is guided by an evidence-driven process, considering both data and community input.

 Engagement